501 STUDENT ATTENDANCE

 501.15 OPEN ENROLLMENT TRANSFERS - PROCEDURES AS A RECEIVING DISTRICT

 The school district will participate in open enrollment as a receiving district.
 As a receiving district, the board will allow nonresident students, who meet the legal requirements, to open enroll into the school district.
-The board will have complete discretion to determine the attendance center of the students attending the school district under open enrollment.
+The board or admin team will have complete discretion to determine the attendance center of the students attending the school district under open enrollment.

 Open enrollment requests into the school district will not be approved if insufficient classroom space exists.
 Open enrollment requests into the school district will also not be approved for students who have been suspended or expelled by the administration or the board of the school district the student is or was attending until the student has been reinstated into the school district from which the student was suspended or expelled.
 Once the student is reinstated, the student's open enrollment request will be considered in the same manner as other open enrollment requests provided the required timelines are met.
+The district reserves the right to deny continued open enrollment to any students who meet the definition of truant.
+The district will notify the truant student's parent or guardian and district of residence of the decision to deny enrollment in the future in accordance with applicable laws.

 Open enrollment requests into the school district that, if denied, would result in students from the same nuclear family being enrolled in different school districts, will be given highest priority.
 The board, in its discretion, may waive the insufficient classroom space reason for denial for students of the same nuclear family to prevent the division of a nuclear family between two school districts.
 Other open enrollment requests into the school district are considered in the order received by the school district with the first open enrollment request given a higher priority than the second open enrollment request and so forth.